Michael Pond-Jones, Director of Instrumental Music

 A bass trombonist, Michael performs regularly in the Midwest, teaches privately, and frequently presents masterclasses and lectures.
 In 2014 Michael was an Honors Recital Performer at EIU.
 In 2011, Michael was the EIU Music Department Student of the Year.
 As a private instructor, Michael's students consistently earn superior ratings at contests and are selected for various levels of state recognition.
 Most importantly, his private students have chosen to continue studying, performing, and enjoying music after high school.

-In addition to performing, teaching, and conducting, Michael earned credentials as a nationally-registered and state-licensed Emergency Medical Technician, American Heart Association BLS Instructor, and serves as a Firefighter with the Villa Hills Fire Department, where he was selected as the 2018 and 2019 Firefighter of the Year.
+In addition to performing, teaching, and conducting, Michael earned credentials as a nationally-registered and state-licensed Emergency Medical Technician, American Heart Association BLS Instructor, and Basic Operations Firefighter.
+He serves as a Firefighter with the Villa Hills Fire Department, where he was selected as the 2018 and 2019 Firefighter of the Year.

 Scott Wilson, Associate Director of Instrumental Music